pavithramg11/SSRCP/FullProjectSetUp.md

-# CARLA Project Setup and Running Guide
+# Project Setup and Running Guide

 This guide provides detailed instructions to set up and run the CARLA simulator, Flask APIs, MongoDB tunneling, traffic generation, backend, frontend, and WebSocket streaming.